JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

     * joining_date
     * last_login

-now... this is pseudocode for a DB table a few things to notice, this user model will sink very quickly.
+now... this is some pseudocode for a DB table

+a few things to notice, this user model will sink very quickly.
 The main data we need is there, but it's difficult to access.
 Storing all the data from a credit card into a single field makes no sense... limiting a user to just have 2 cards makes no sense either.

 1st refinement